The Kind of Stories I Write

 I’m currently working on several novels for grownups and stories for children.
 I hold a Bachelor of Arts degree in English, with a minor in Communications, from Weber State University in Ogden, Utah.
 For those to whom it might matter, I graduated Magna Cum Laude with additional honors.

 My previously published articles and fiction for grownups and children appeared in a wide selection of publications, including The Christian Science Monitor, Ford Times, the Denver Post, and A Community of Voices.
 In addition, I’ve written and edited newsletters, technical manuals, online help, and related material.
-I am a full member of the Professional Writers’ Alliance, the Society of Children’s Book Writers and Illustrators, the Independent Book Publishers Association, and The Honor Society of Phi Kappa Phi.
+I am a full member of the Professional Writers’ Alliance, Circle of Success, the Society of Children’s Book Writers and Illustrators, and The Honor Society of Phi Kappa Phi.

-I presently live in West Hills, California with husband Ken, and our latest kitty, Lucky.
-Sadie and Figaro have both now passed on and wait for us at the Rainbow Bridge, along with Topaz, Mancini, Patches, and Sammy Cat.
+I presently live in West Hills, California with aging kitty, Lucky.
+Sadie and Figaro have both now passed on and wait for me at the Rainbow Bridge, along with Topaz, Mancini, Patches, and Sammy Cat.
+My husband Ken passed away in 2014.